jpsm83/health/documentation/n8n/salesArr.md

 ```
 {{ JSON.stringify($('Rewrite article').item.json.message.content) }}

-Analyze the above article content and create a JSON object with an English (EN) array containing 4 to 8 product names (minimum 4, maximum 8) that are directly related to the article topic, ordered from most common and best-selling to least common.
+Analyze the above article content and create a JSON object with an English (EN) array containing 4 to 8 product names (minimum 4, maximum 8) that are directly related to the article topic.
+If the article mentions specific brands, models, or types, prioritize those specific products and order from most specific to least specific.
+If the article is generic (no brands mentioned), order from most common and best-selling to least common.
 ```

 ---